-The teacher will then ask for the students' 'felt response' to the lyric.
-This can be done individually as students have already worked in small groups during the Choral Reading exercise.
-Teachers should ask for the students' basic understanding of the poem's meaning.
+The teacher will then ask for the students' 'felt response' to the essay.
+This can be done in the forum of a whole class discussion.
+Teachers should ask for the students' basic felt response.

 The following questions can be used as a general guideline; however, when possible the students' felt response and extemporaneous small group or whole class discussion should take precedence over any structured question and answer session.